 Over the centuries, Germany has been shaped by various migration movements and is now largely considered an "immigration country".
 In 2015, a large group of refugees came to Europe.
 Most of them were seeking asylum from war-torn countries such as Syria, Afghanistan, and Iraq.
 Germany became the number one receiving country within the European Union.
 In this section, you will find facts and figures on refugees and migration in Germany.

-- This corresponds to a nine percent decrease as compared to the same time period in 2018.
+- This corresponds to an 11 percent decrease as compared to the same time period in 2018.

 - In the year 2018, there were 185,853 asylum applications, of which 161,931 were first-time applications.

 - The main countries of origin were Syria, Afghanistan, and Iraq.